 16. Hawaii Pacific University

 Hawaii Pacific University offers an on-campus Bachelor in Health Science program through their College of Nursing and Health Science.
 The degree provides students with a solid foundation for pursuing careers in public health and other healthcare-related fields.

 Like all other majors at Hawaii Pacific University, the degree in Health Science includes a core curriculum based on the liberal arts.
 To satisfy the requirements of the major, students take classes in health promotion, wellness management, health education, epidemiology, and health policy analysis, among others.
 In order to complete the degree, students are also required to complete both a capstone seminar and a co-requisite internship.

-In addition to incoming freshmen and transfer students, this Health Sciences degree is appropriate for those already working in the healthcare industry and those who seek to expand their knowledge base or complete their education.
+In addition to incoming freshmen and transfer students, this Bachelor’s in Health Science online is appropriate for those already working in the healthcare industry and those who seek to expand their knowledge base or complete their education.

 U.S. News & World Report ranked Hawaii Pacific University #71 among regional universities (West) in the 2014 edition of Best Colleges.